 The Low Vision Evaluation takes one hour and our fee is $295.
 Unfortunately, it is not covered by Medicare or private insurance.
 Low Vision glasses vary in costs depending upon the following factors: the average cost for previous patients has been around $2100.
 Here are some facts to consider:

 The free telephone interview is a way of limiting the time, expense and disappointment of people who probably cannot be helped by low vision care.
-Dr. Cusic of Optical Images in Kirkland, WA has determined that asking the right questions on the phone could determine if a patient was qualified for low vision services.
+Dr. Cusic of Optical Images, a low vision clinic serving Seattle, WA has determined that asking the right questions on the phone could determine if a patient was qualified for low vision services.
 "If not, why put the patient through the time and expense only to be extremely disappointed" says Dr. Cusic.
 During the free telephone interview, the doctor will ask questions regarding vision, functional abilities, goals, motivation, health, and mobility to determine if an appointment is in the best interests of the caller.